 For reads stored in a position-sorted slice, the AP-delta flag in the compression header preservation map should be set and the AP data series will be delta encoded, using the slice alignment-start value as the first position to delta against.
 Note for multi-reference slices this may mean that the AP series includes negative values, such as when moving from an alignment to the end of one reference sequence to the start of the next or to unmapped unplaced data.
-When the AP-delta flag is not set the AP data series is stored as a normal integer value.
+When the AP-delta flag is not set the AP data series is stored as a normal integer value, using 1-based coordinates as per SAM.